Light reflections, photo by Andrew Haimerl on Unsplash

 What is the challenge?

-The overarching challenge is to move to an energy system that is secure, affordable and sustainable.
+The overarching challenge was to move to an energy system that is secure, affordable and sustainable.

 Improving the efficiency with which energy is used helps with all of these.
 Understanding how to do this, technically and socially, remains an important goal.